CycleChart: A Unified Consistency-Based Learning Framework for Bidirectional Chart Understanding and Generation

-To support this framework, we introduce \textbf{CycleChart-Bench}, a benchmark that covers the \emph{full chart lifecycle}—from NL-driven chart generation to schema and data parsing, and finally to chart question answering.
+To support this framework, we introduce \textbf{CycleChart-Bench}, a benchmark that covers the \emph{full chart lifecycle}--from NL-driven chart generation to schema and data parsing, and finally to chart question answering.
 CycleChart-Bench further includes both single-view and faceted multi-view charts, making generation and reasoning tasks substantially more challenging by requiring precise localization and comparison of values across multiple subplots.
 Evaluations on a wide range of open- and closed-source models show that these faceted, lifecycle-aligned samples expose significantly harder cases than prior benchmarks, demonstrating CycleChart-Bench as a rigorous and challenging testbed for chart understanding.
-The contributions are as following. \begin{itemize}[leftmargin=10pt] \item \textbf{CycleChart:} A self-supervised consistency learning framework that unifies chart generation, schema parsing, data parsing, and question answering through a closed generate–parse–reason cycle. \item \textbf{CycleChart-Bench:} A lifecycle-aligned benchmark that links generation, parsing, and question answering within a single data–visual–semantic loop, supporting both single-view and faceted charts. \item \textbf{Insights:} Our experiments reveal that enforcing generate–parse consistency serves as a strong structural prior for charts, enabling models to improve generation, parsing, and reasoning jointly. \end{itemize}
+The contributions are as follows. \begin{itemize}[leftmargin=*] \item \textbf{CycleChart:} A consistency-based learning framework that unifies chart generation, schema parsing, data parsing, and question answering through a closed generate-parse cycle, where reverse-path supervision is automatically derived from renderer execution without manual annotation. \item \textbf{CycleChart-Bench:} A lifecycle-aligned benchmark that links generation, parsing, and question answering within a cyclic loop, supporting both single-view and faceted charts. \item \textbf{Insights:} Enforcing generate--parse consistency yields three findings: (i)~per-instance alignment, not task diversity, drives the gains; (ii)~the cycle objective benefits compositionally complex faceted charts most; and (iii)~the framework transfers to unseen chart styles (CharXiv, nvBench VQL) without architecture changes. \end{itemize}